-With the Equifax data breach fresh in everyone’s mind and fintech on the march, we sat down with Richard Ledgett, former Deputy Director of the National Security Agency, to discuss cyber risk to our financial systems, the role of technology in increasing and mitigating risk, and what can be done to make the system and the individuals and organizations that use it more secure.
+With the Equifax data breach fresh in everyone’s mind and fintech on the march, we sat down with Richard Ledgett, former Deputy Director of the National Security Agency and recent recipient of the National Security Medal, to discuss cyber risk to our financial systems, the role of technology in increasing and mitigating risk, and what can be done to make the system and the individuals and organizations that use it more secure.

 While the U.S. Federal Reserve holds its cautious course toward higher interest rates, European central bankers have doubled down on ultra-low interest rates in the form of negative interest rates.
 We recently spoke with Christian Noyer, honorary governor of the Banque de France, to get his thoughts on these extraordinary monetary measures, whether negative interest rates and quantitative easing are compatible, and whether central bank actions that may work in theory will work in practice.